styluslabs/templates/README.md

 ### How to use in Write ###

-Download the template to your desired folder, then in Write long press on the template file and choose "Copy", then navigate to the folder where you'd like to create a new document and tap the "Copy here" button at the top of the document browser (in iOS, instead select the desired folder in the popup), long press and choose "Rename" to rename the copy and, finally, open it.
+Download the template to your desired folder, then in Write long press on the template file and choose "Open Copy" (in iOS, long press and choose "Duplicate", then rename and open).
 Alternatively, the template can be opened directly and then a copy saved using Document -> Save As...

-This process will be streamlined in a future update to Write.
+To add a page with a different template to a document, use Document -> Insert Document... and choose the desired template.

 ### Editing templates ###